2019 concludes a ‘deadly decade’ for children in conflict, with more than 170,000 grave violations verified since 2010 – UNICEF

 - In May, UNICEF called on Governments to repatriate children who are their nationals or born to their nationals and who were stranded in camps and detention centres in northeast Syria.
 Nearly 28,000 foreign children from more than 60 different countries, including almost 20,000 from Iraq, remain trapped in the northeast.
 In the same month, there were reports of children killed and injured in an escalation of violence in Rakhine State in Myanmar.

-- In June, three children were exploited and used by an armed group to detonate explosives that killed 30 people and injured 48 others at a community football viewing centre in Konduga, Borno, Nigeria.
+- In June, three children were used to detonate explosives that killed 30 people and injured 48 others at a community football viewing centre in Konduga, Borno, Nigeria.
 In the first two weeks of June, at least 19 children were reportedly killed amidst protests in Sudan with another 49 injured.

 - In July, scores of children were injured by a deadly blast that damaged a school in Kabul, Afghanistan.
 Later that month, 32 children were released from armed opposition groups in northern South Sudan, but UNICEF estimates that thousands of children are still used by armed forces and armed groups in the country.